HunterKleinschmidt/analytics-portfolio/README.md

 Browse each corner of my analytical world below.
 Each project highlights a different facet of my expertise:

 - **[Data Processing with Python](./data-processing/)**
-  Built an end-to-end ETL pipeline to transform Firebase data into a MySQL database for a fitness app, showcasing data engineering, automation, and scalability planning.
+  Built an end-to-end ETL pipeline to transform Firebase data into a relational database format for a fitness app, showcasing data engineering, automation, and scalability planning.
-  *Tools*: Python, MySQL
+  *Tools*: Python

 - **[Product Analysis with Excel and SQL](./product-analysis/)**
   Analyzed equipment preferences vs. exercise availability using Excel and SQL, identifying supply-demand gaps to inform product strategy.
 A Tableau dashboard is planned to visualize insights for stakeholders.